-At The Dixie Grammar School
+At the Dixie Grammar School

-The department has a well-equipped IT/Graphics room and workshop, for example the IT/Graphics room contains several CAD/CAM machines such as a 3D printer and laser cutter.
+The department has a newly refurbished design studio and workshop, containing several CAD/CAM machines such as a 3D printer and laser cutter.
 Students will be placed in small groups, with no more than 13 in a class.
 This is extremely beneficial as it allows students the freedom to explore their own individual projects, whilst receiving a high level of support from staff.